elifdeg/Bias_Recommender_Team2/README.md

 -  All of these were applied first to the music dataset and then to the books datastet.

 Datasets:
-- Music Domain: [LFM-2b Dataset] from: https://www.cp.jku.at/datasets/LFM-2b/ .The authors state that beacuse of licencing issues the dataset is not available to public.
-We contacted the authors and they sent us the respective dataset.
-That is why we only include the link to the webpage where the dataset used to be available, and didn't upload the dataset itself in our repository.
-- Book Domain: [Book-Crossing] Dataset from: https://www.kaggle.com/datasets/syedjaferk/book-crossing-dataset/data
+- Music Domain: [LFM-2b Dataset] from: https://www.cp.jku.at/datasets/LFM-2b/ .The LFM-2b dataset used in our study is considered derivative work according to paragraph 4.1 of Last.fm’s API Terms of Service (https://www.last.fm/api/tos).
+The Last.fm Terms of Service further grant us a license to use this data (according to paragraph 4).

+The exact dataset we are using is LFM-2b Dataset, which is a subset of LAST FM dataset and an extension of the LFM-1b dataset and was created by the respective authors of the paper we are replicating "Analyzing Item Popularity Bias of Music Recommender Systems: Are Different Genders Equally Affected?".
+Unfortunately due to licensing issues (see: https://www.cp.jku.at/datasets/LFM-2b/) the dataset is not avaliable to public.
+We had to contact the authors ourselves, and they were very kind to provide us with the dataset.

+- Book Domain: [Book-Crossing] Dataset from: https://www.kaggle.com/datasets/syedjaferk/book-crossing-dataset/data.
+The Book-Crossing dataset used in our study is publicly available and labeled as CC0: Public Domain (as stated on its Kaggle distribution page: https://www.kaggle.com/datasets/syedjaferk/book-crossing-dataset?utm_source=chatgpt.com).
+This permits unrestricted use, including for research and derivative work, without the need for explicit permission or attribution.

 Algorithms Used:
 - Random Item (RAND)